anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-ios.md

 ---
 # required metadata

-title: Available settings
+title: All iOS device settings
 titleSuffix: Intune for Education
-description: Learn more about the settings available for Intune for Education.
+description: See a list of all iOS evice settings in Intune for Education.
 keywords:
 author: lenewsad
 ms.author: lanewsad